aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 ## Roadmap

 The VITON-HD dataset currently comes with pre-computed segmentation masks, which are crucial for our image processing tasks as they help the model distinguish between different parts of the image, such as clothing and human body parts.
-However, for the sake of completeness and control over our data processing pipeline, there\'s interest in developing our own segmentation model in the future.
+However, for the sake of completeness and control over our data processing pipeline, there is interest in developing our own segmentation model in the future.
 Creating an in-house segmenter would allow us to tailor the segmentation process to our specific needs.
 This could lead to improvements in segmentation quality and a better integrated system overall.

 <img src="./readme-media/media/image14.png" width="231.3678915135608in" height="310.002624671916in">

 <img src="./readme-media/media/image28.png" width="650.0in" height="309.72222222222223in">

 Our pipeline will transform an image of a person into an isolated image of their clothing.
-First, we input the individual\'s image into our system.
-Next, our API abstracts the image to highlight the clothing\'s shape and color, discarding irrelevant details.
+First, we input the individual's image into our system.
+Next, our API abstracts the image to highlight the clothing's shape and color, discarding irrelevant details.
 Then, it segments the clothing item from the person.
 Finally, the isolated garment is rendered against a plain backdrop for use in our digital catalog.
 This pipeline is a crucial component of our roadmap for automated garment extraction from images.

 # Annex